Foothill Transit: Contract labor

 Schabarum, who hated the influence of trade unions, chose to use contractors to operate the service.
 All of the operations and maintenance work for Foothill Transit are contracted out.
 As of 2017, bus service is operated by Keolis at Pomona and Transdev at Arcadia/Irwindale.

 Embree Bus Lines was the initial contractor that operated the first two lines for Foothill starting in December 1988.
 The hourly operating cost under Foothill Transit was reduced by up to half compared to service under SCRTD, and ridership grew, but the contract operator drivers generally earned less in both wages and fringe benefits, and had less influence over working conditions.
 In addition, Foothill Transit was not required to provide typical rider services such as schedules, bus stops, transit police, or telephone information.
-During the 1992 Los Angeles riot, Foothill Transit terminated service at El Monte rather than continue on to downtown Los Angeles.
+During the 1992 Los Angeles riots, Foothill Transit terminated service at El Monte rather than continue on to downtown Los Angeles.
 Over the first five years, Foothill Transit consistently saved money compared to SCRTD's historical costs.
 In 1994, Foothill reported their hourly cost of operations was $55, compared to $93 for the Los Angeles County Metropolitan Transportation Authority (Metro), with a farebox recovery ratio of 48% (compared to 32% for Metro) at a lower fare of $0.85 (compared to $1.10 for Metro, which was scheduled to increase to $1.35 later that year).
 In addition, Foothill reported an accident rate of 0.3 per 100000 mi traveled, compared to Metro's rate of 3.3 per 100000 mi, although Metro's accident rate was skewed by older buses and more dense traffic in its operating area.

 Foothill executives made the service essentially strike-proof by insisting that two different companies operate the two bus yards, even if it would cost more in the short term.
 By 1998, Foothill's contractors were Laidlaw and Ryder/ATE.
 However, due to bus industry consolidation, First Transit operated both yards from 2001 to mid-2007.
 Currently, both Foothill Transit yards are represented by unions (Arcadia by the Amalgamated Transit Union and Pomona by the Teamsters Union), but past strikes at the agency have been less than successful due to the ability of one yard to operate the other yard's service.
 In addition, wages are less at Foothill than at other transit operators in the region.